tapmui/AutoResxTranslator/README.md

 ## AutoResxTranslator
 A tool to automatically translate Resx files to any language using Google Translator.
+Difference to origin is
-No API key is required for the translator.
+- Google API key is required for the translator.
+This is get large amount of values to be translated without restrictions
+- values are translated as a list to speed up process
+- translation multiple resx files with single call, including sub-directories.

+Note that Microsoft translation is not supported in this version..

 This tool also provides a text translator out of the box.

 Text translation
 ------